icedterminal/CoreAudio/README.md

 # CoreAudio
 CoreAudio stand-alone for Windows.
 Make it easier to use for OBS.
+Otherwise you have to isntall iTunes entirely as Apple reworked their installation package for Windows 10 and later.

 Minimum required files: